 Your mindset is arguably your biggest asset when running your own business.
 Having a positive open & abundant mindset will allow you to see opportunities when they arise and provide you with the ability to make lemonade out of lemons.
 There are so many books, podcasts, films, and webinars to help you shape your mind.
 Set time aside each day/week to fill your head with positive resources.
 This is especially valuable to do while business may be a little slow.
 Doing this will help you keep positive and motivated.

-Just as you should make an effort to digest positive content, it’s as equally important to be aware of content that impacts you negatively.
-With all of our lives being on social media, we constantly have friends, families, and strangers showing up on our doorstep, showing us their wins.
-I love celebrating other people’s successes but some days/weeks it more hindering then inspiring.
+Just as you should make an effort to digest positive content, it’s equally important to be aware of content that impacts you negatively.
+With our lives being on social media, we constantly have friends, families, and strangers showing up on our doorstep, showing us their wins.
+I love celebrating other people’s successes, but some days/weeks, it is more hindering than inspiring.

 Ever wished you could block content from your feed without unfollowing?
 Say hello to the mute button on Instagram!
 This button allows you to mute people’s content from your Insta feed and stories.

 This little trick is such a lifesaver to my mental health.
-I am personally more inspired with my head down, focusing on my own path than looking at what others are up to.
+I am personally more inspired with my head down, focusing on my own path than looking at others.
 Sometimes it’s inspiring, but other times it’s overwhelming seeing everything that everyone is creating/doing.
 This is why I love the mute button.
 It is seriously a life (or maybe more so mind) saver!

 And it is as simple as…